 Strategic Property Investment – Anna Claire Harper

 A book for those keen to invest in UK residential property, this amazon best seller offers an informed summary of UK property investment in a way that’s readable while being in-depth enough to deliver plenty of value.
-While easy to read cover to cover, each chapter can be viewed as a stand-alone section with a clear list of takeaway tips at the end, making it ideal if you prefer to dip in and out.
+While easy to read cover to cover, each chapter is a stand-alone section.
+With a clear list of takeaway tips at the end, making it ideal if you prefer to dip in and out.

-With a rapidly changing market, investors know that old strategies aren’t suited to today’s challenges, and new approaches are needed to grow their wealth profitably and safely.
+With a rapidly changing market, investors know that old strategies aren’t good for today’s challenges.
+That’s why you need new approaches to grow your wealth profitably and safely.
 The first part of Strategic Property Investment delivers a detailed analysis of how the property market has changed and the second part covers what to do about those changes alongside a simple methodology the reader can use to ensure they take the right approach to their investments.

 Offering a deep dive in the inner workings of the market, this book is suited for practically-minded investors that are ready to make a move on their next project.
 Through a number of frameworks and examples for both existing and property investors in the making, it will help you get to grips with which investment property strategies are best for you and the help you might need along the way.